-Secti Section 4 Decision on the proposed change 4.1 Based on the information in sections 1-3 of the equality analysis, what decision are you going to take?
-Decision Definition Yes / No majoi propo becai rill not make any r amendments to the osed change use it already des all appropriate ns.
+Decision Definition Yes / No We will not make any major amendments to the proposed change because it already includes all appropriate actions.
 Our assessment shows that there is no potential for discrimination, harassment or victimisation and that our proposed change already includes all appropriate actions to advance equality and foster good relations between groups.
-No rill adjust the osed change.
+No We will adjust the proposed change.
 We have identified opportunities to lessen the impact of discrimination, harassment or victimisation and better advance equality and foster good relations between Yes groups through the proposed change.
 We are going to take action to make sure these opportunities are realised.
 We will continue with the proposed change as planned because it will be within the law.
 We have identified opportunities to lessen the impact of discrimination, harassment or victimisation and better advance equality and foster good relations between groups through the proposed change.
 However, we are not planning to implement them as we are satisfied that our project will not lead to unlawful discrimination and there are justifiable reasons to continue as planned.
-No We will stop the proposed change would have adverse effects on one or more protected groups that are not justified and cannot be lessened.
+No We w chanç ill stop the proposed ge.
+The proposed change would have adverse effects on one or more protected groups that are not justified and cannot be lessened.
 It would lead to unlawful discrimination and must not go ahead.
-No 4.2 Does this equality analysis have to be considered at a scheduled meeting?
-If so, please give the name and date of the meeting.
+No 4.2 nalysis have to be considered at a scheduled meeting? name and date of the meeting.
 No 4.3 When and where will this equality analysis be published?
 An equality analysis should be published alongside the policy or decision it is part of.
 As well as this, the equality assessment could be made available externally at various points of delivering the change.
-This will often mean publishing your equality analysis before the change is finalised, thereby enabling people to engage with you on your findings. equality analysis will l og consultations on in be made available on the Council's website and will be advidual schemes. available 4.4 When will you update te this equality analysis?
+This will often mean publishing your equality analysis before the change is finalised, thereby enabling people to engage with you on your findings. equality analysis will g consultations on in be made available on the Council's website and will be idividual schemes. available 4.4 When will you upda te this equality analysis?
 Please state at what stage of your proposed change you will do this and when you expect this update to take place.
-If you are not planning to update this analysis, say why not This analysis will be updated annually as a minimum.
-There will also be further reviews of this document as each scheme goes forward for consultation.
-4.5 Please seek formal sign of the decision from Director for this equality analysis?
+If you are not planning to update this analysis, say why not ted annually as a minimum.
+There will also be further r heme goes forward for consultation. eviews of 4.5 4.5 Please seek formal sign of the decision from Director for this equality analysis?
 This confirms that the information in sections 1-4 of the equality analysis is accurate, Comprehensive and up-o-date.